web-work-tools/minimal-mistakes/_posts/2019-07-14-infobot-hello.md

 ---
 ```

-this front-matter results in the following url being generated: `didecentral.com/test/slug-from-filename/`
+this front-matter results in the following url being generated: `didecentral.com/test/slug-from-filename/`.

-if your post isn't a test post, but a blog post, or falls under some other category, the category determines the permalink.
+if your post isn't a test post, but a blog post, or falls under some other category, the your permalink would differ, accordingly.

 You can also define your own permalink in the front-matter, by uncommenting the permalink variable, and customizing it to your preference.
 However, in general, the categories method is convenient for the end-user / discovery.